huggingface/blog/how-to-deploy-a-pipeline-to-google-clouds.md

 CMD exec gunicorn --bind :$PORT main:app --workers 1 --threads 1 --timeout 0
 ```

-This is important to stress these arguments `--workers 1 --threads 1` which means that I want to execute my app on only one worker (= 1 process) with a single thread.
-This is due to a billing reason for the process where I don't want to have 2 instances up at once because it might increase the billing.
-One of the downside is that it will take more time to process if the service receives two requests at once.
-After that I put the limit to one thread due to the memory usage needed for loading the model into the pipeline.
+It is important to note the arguments `--workers 1 --threads 1` which means that I want to execute my app on only one worker (= 1 process) with a single thread.
+This is because I don't want to have 2 instances up at once because it might increase the billing.
+One of the downsides is that it will take more time to process if the service receives two requests at once.
+After that, I put the limit to one thread due to the memory usage needed for loading the model into the pipeline.
 If I were using 4 threads, I might have 4 Gb / 4 = 1 Gb only to perform the full process, which is not enough and would lead to a memory error.

 Finally, the `requirement.txt` file
 ```python